Back to all posts

 Coyoacan and Tlalpan are the tempting choices if you are focused on south Mexico City and the stadium area.

 They can be beautiful, especially Coyoacan, and they may reduce some southbound movement.
 But for most visitors, they are less practical as a whole-trip base.
-You give up easy access to Roma, Condesa, Juarez, Reforma, and Polanco.
+You give up easier access to Roma, Condesa, Juarez, Reforma, Polanco, and the Zocalo Fan Festival.
 Your non-match days become more spread out.

 Choose Coyoacan or Tlalpan if: